Byrne Offutt: Career

-In 1990, three weeks after moving to Los Angeles, Offutt booked the first part he auditioned for playing the boyfriend of Nicole Eggert on Charles in Charge.
+In 1997, three weeks after moving to Los Angeles, Offutt booked the first part he auditioned for playing the boyfriend of Nicole Eggert on Charles in Charge.

 Other television appearances include recurring roles on Kickin' It, The Young and the Restless and Significant Others as well as appearances on Law & Order: Los Angeles, Justified, The Secret Life of the American Teenager, Frasier, Pushing Daisies, Lie to Me, Criminal Minds, Two and a Half Men, E-Ring and NCIS.
 He has also done voices on animated series such as W.I.T.C.H. and Futurama.
 On the theatre circuit, he has played Pink in Pink Floyd's The Wall at The Actors' Gang Theatre.

 He voices the character of Uriah on the Disney cartoon W.I.T.C.H. as well as appearing in 44 episodes of Futurama.
-He plays several characters in the video games Hitman: Blood Money and Kameo: Elements of Power and, most recently, played the character of Chalmers in Medal of Honor: Airborne.
+He plays several characters in the video games Hitman: Blood Money and Kameo: Elements of Power and, most recently, played the character of Tom Chalmers in Medal of Honor Vanguard and in Medal of Honor: Airborne.